 Kafue – The Book of David

-In the pre-dawn gloom and with their coffee mugs now clasped in their palms as a substitute for the warmth of the fire, they could wander over to check out the focus of their visit.
-There before them, Spreading North East and South West, with broad lazy twists and loops, like the long swaddling sashes used by the African women to strap their babies to their backs, they could see how the Kafue River wended its wide way, tucked broadly into the opulent lushness of its banks.
+In the pre-dawn gloom and with their coffee mugs now clasped in their palms as a substitute for the warmth of the flames, they could wander over to check out the focus of their visit.
+There before them, spreading North East and South West, with broad lazy twists and loops, like the long swaddling sashes used by the African women to strap their babies to their backs, they could see how the Kafue River wended its wide way, tucked broadly into the opulent lushness of its banks.

-Soon their hangovers would be assuaged by the hot coffee, into which they would dunked their big thick rusk biscuits.
+Soon their hangovers would be assuaged by the hot coffee, into which they dunked their big thick rusk biscuits.